sndrgrdn/has_secure_uuid/README.md

 ## Setting your Model

-The first step is to generate a migration in order to add the token key field.
+The first step is to generate a migration in order to add the uuid key field.

 ```ruby
 rails g migration AddidentifierToUsers identifier:string